MonicaMuller/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/bGBEWM7.png" height="70%" width="70%"/>
 </p>
 <p>
 Once the issue has been resolved, the ticket can be closed.
 In the osTicket system, the ticket will move from the Open section to the Closed section in this stage.
-For helpdesk professionals, it is important to know where to find closed tickets since they can be browsed and used to find solutions to open tickets.
+For IT professionals, it is important to know where to find closed tickets since they can be browsed and used to find solutions to open tickets.
 </p>
 <br />